rust-alt/cargo-esr/README.md

  is a hard dependency of 750 crates.
 And rustaceans are hardly known for their conservative development tendencies.

- What that tells us is that the majority of rustaceans are contempt with `rustc_serialize`.
+ What that tells us is that the majority of rustaceans are content with `rustc_serialize`.
 And have no reason, or feel no urgency, to move to `serde`.